niolabs/docs/docs/api/conventions.md

 Authorization is the process of giving someone permission to perform an action.

 You will need to include an authorization header with your {{ book.product }} API requests.
-For examples of authorization headers, see [Basic Auth](#basic-auth) and [JWT](#jwt).
+For examples, see [Basic Auth](#basic-auth) and [JWT](#jwt).
 For examples of adding headers to cURL requests, see [Headers](#headers).

 User names and passwords are specified in the `users.json` file in the `etc` directory.

-Authorization for your project's users are specified in the `permissions.json` file in the `etc` directory of your project.
+Authorization for your project's users is specified in the `permissions.json` file in the `etc` directory of your project.

-If you want to secure your project and its API, you should change these user names and passwords and specify permissions.
+If you want to secure your project and its API, change these user names and passwords and specify the permissions.

 You can change the location of your users and permissions files in the `[security]` section of `nio.conf`, a YAML file.